alissatroiano/Dash/README.md

 - The steps taken to properly configure Flask and MongoDB were learned by following Code Institute's 'Data Centric Development' module.

 ### Content

+- The grid layout and responsive design were made possible by importing [Materialize](https://materializecss.com/) front-end framework and using the built-in classes.

 - The 'Vegan Chili' recipe was copied from [delish](https://www.delish.com/cooking/recipe-ideas/g1428/fall-vegetarian-recipes/?slide=1) and [FromMyBowl](https://frommybowl.com/easy-vegan-chili/#tasty-recipes-4728)